 Whether it is a class presentation, a guest speaker, or other special event; chapel is our time to gather as a whole Middle School community and remind one another of who we are as God’s chosen people.
 Chapel takes place almost every Friday morning, and is another opportunity for students to take ownership of their learning.
 It is also a time for students to gain leadership experience whether that be as members of a praise team or working with audio-visual technology.

 Theatre is a way to express humanity, a way to present a little piece of life on stage.
 Students are given the chance to recreate their reality and express their creativity, thoughts, emotions, and insecurities.
 The opportunity to share one’s individual experience of living is very significant for any person, even more intensely so for pre-teenagers.

 Drama in grade 6 & 7 is a part of the Fine Arts curriculum.
 We study, use, tweak and play with the ability to communicate verbally and non-verbally.
-Not only do students enjoy playing Drama games which strengthen their thinking and reactions, but they also start thinking about how Drama can be used to give a message.
-Grade 8 Drama is on a semester system.
-Students split their year between Drama and Visual Art.
-In Drama Eight, students are invited to explore themselves, their beliefs, and their world through character, theme, and plot.
+Not only do students enjoy playing drama games which strengthen their thinking and reactions, but they also start thinking about how drama can be used to give a message.
+Grade 8 Drama is on a semester system and students split their year between drama and visual arts.
+In Drama 8, students are invited to explore themselves, their beliefs, and their world through character, theme, and plot.
 Each student is nudged to stretch their imagination and comfort zone.